BeaconCMS/beacon_demo/README.md

 config :beacon, Beacon.Repo, ...
 ```

+#### Install cmark-gfm

+Install [cmark-gfm](https://github.com/github/cmark-gfm) which is used to convert Markdown templates.
+This dependency will be replaced soon.

 #### Local beacon (optional)

 By default it will install the latest version of [beacon](https://github.com/BeaconCMS/beacon) but you can use a local checkout for testing and development: